Publishing and Open Access

 Open Access publishing

-The University's institutional repository ZHAW digitalcollection is available for secondary publications.
-The relevant Wiki (in German) offers comprehensive support for the whole publication process.
+ZHAW employees can use the institutional repository ZHAW digitalcollection for secondary publications.
+The associated Wiki (in German) offers comprehensive assistance for the entire publication process.

-How and where can I benefit from Read&Publish agreements?
+How and where can I benefit from Read and Publish agreements?

-The University Library provides financial support to ZHAW researchers to publish in journals from these publishers within the framework of the Read&Publish agreements.
+The University Library provides financial support to ZHAW researchers to publish in journals from these publishers within the framework of the Read and Publish agreements.

 How am I supported as an editor?